cunger/escape-velocity/content/about.md

 date: 2022-06-14
 ---

-Hi, I'm Christina, a **software engineer** with 8 years of experience in building and maintaining large code bases, working across the whole software lifecycle.
+Hi, I'm Christina, a professional **software engineer** with 8 years of experience in building and maintaining large code bases, working across the whole software lifecycle.

 I particularly enjoy working with **complex legacy systems**.
 I love digging through patchwork architecture grown over years and decades, step by step understanding and taming systems that you can spend months with and still haven’t seen all of it.

-I have a background in formal logic and a strong interest in nuclear technology (fission and fusion).
+I have a background in formal logic and a strong interest in digital signal processing and nuclear technology (fission and fusion).

-In general, I feel most at home in multidisciplinary settings and non-mainstream niches.
+In general, I strive in fast-paced, multidisciplinary settings and non-mainstream niches.

-If you want to see what I'm up to at the moment, see [/now](../now).

 ### Main languages